iltommi/qdb-documentation/source/api/nodejs.rst

       Retrieves the value at the index in the queue.
 The item at the index must exist or it will throw an error.

-      :param index: The index of the object in the Queue.
+      :param index: The index of the object in the Deque.
       :param function callback(err, data): A callback or anonymous function with error and data parameters.

   .. js:function:: size (callback(err, size))

-      Returns the size of the Queue.
+      Returns the size of the Deque.

       :param function callback(err, size): A callback or anonymous function with error and size parameters.

   .. js:function:: addTag (string tagName, callback(err))

-      Assigns the Queue to the specified tag.
+      Assigns the Deque to the specified tag.

       :param string tagName: The name of the tag.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: removeTag (string tagName, callback(err))

-      Removes the Queue from the specified tag.
+      Removes the Deque from the specified tag.
 Errors if the tag is not assigned.

       :param string tagName: The name of the tag.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: hasTag (string tagName, callback(err))

-      Determines if the Queue has the specified tag.
+      Determines if the Deque has the specified tag.

       :param string tagName: The name of the tag.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: getTags (callback(err, tags))

-      Gets an array of tag objects associated with the Queue.
+      Gets an array of tag objects associated with the Deque.

       :param function callback(err, tags): A callback or anonymous function with error and array of tags parameters.